 Plenty of them walk around feeling crappy for years, not even thinking their hormones could be to blame.
 “A lot of guys walk into clinics running on fumes when it comes to their testosterone levels,” says Calvert.

-Some of the signs that your testosterone is low are subtle, while others are more obvious.
-And many of them mirror symptoms of other illnesses and conditions, making it even harder to ID the cause.
+Some of the signs of low testosterone in a man are subtle, while others are more obvious.
+And many of the symptoms of low testosterone mirror symptoms of other illnesses and conditions, making it even harder to ID the cause.